eifinger/blog.kevinstillhammer.de/_posts/2025-03-20-JVM-Snapshot-testing-libraries.md

 Its simplicity has a drawback in comparision to ApprovalTests or selfie.
 If you have dynamic parts in your API responses, like a timestamp or a UUID, you have to manually scrub them from the snapshot.

-This library will be our goto for basic snapshot testing in the feature but for our backend service, which does have dynamic parts in the resposes, it was wasn't a good fit.
+This library will be our goto for basic snapshot testing in the future but for our backend service, which does have dynamic parts in the resposes, it was wasn't a good fit.

 ### selfie